 A Council connected with the A Council connected with the community, providing an effective voice on their behalf ve voice on their behalf Priority Action Progress Status Continue to be a strong advocate on issues of community importance which are beyond Council authority Achieve an index score that is equivalent or higher than the average result of comparison Councils for community consultation and advocacy (Community Satisfaction Survey) Council achieved a score of 60 for consultation and engagement which was one point above the metropolitan average and four points above the state- wide average.
 Maintain a detailed advocacy register on Council's website and prepare an updated advocacy document for distribution to local Members of Parliament A detailed advocacy register is available and up to date on Council's website.
 This was reviewed and updated for the launch of Council's new website in November 2020 and is now fully functional.
 All of Council's advocacy documents are available online, including that which was recently completed and distributed to Members of Parliament at the ALGA conference held in Canberra in June.
 This booklet highlights a number of projects that could quickly be mobilised if stimulus funding were to become available following the COVID- 19 pandemic, as well as longer term projects that will provide much needed resources for the Greater Dandenong Community.
 Undertake proactive communication on key issues to foster community understanding Facilitate Community Forums as requested by Councillors The October Local Government elections (caretaker period) together with the COVID-19 restrictions reduced Councillor capacity to host in-person community forums in 2020-21.
-Discussions were held to deliver online community forums and in some instances small group meetings were held between Councillors, Council officers and interested residents on issues of specific concern/importance, however these meetings were not defined as a community forum.
+Discussions were held to deliver online community forums and in some instances small group meetings were held between councillors, Council officers and interested residents on issues of specific concern/importance, however these meetings were not defined as a community forum.

 Priority Action Progress Status Grow Council's social media following by 10 per cent from a base figure of 26,000 Grow Council's social media following by 10 per teent from a base figure of 26,000 = 19 per cent Tecebook - +619 followers.
 Total growth = 4 per cent Twitter - +52 followers.
-Total growth = 4 per cent Instagram - +322 followers.
-Total growth = 18 per cent Instagram - +323 followers.
-Total growth = 18 per cent Instagram - +323 followers.
+Total growth = 8 per cent Instagram - +325 followers.
+Total growth = 18 per cent VouTube - +199 subscribers.
+Total growth = 18 per cent VouTube - +199 subscribers.
 Total growth = 18 per cent LinkedIn - +954 followers.
-Total growth = 13 per cent LinkedIn - +954 followers.
-Total growth = 13 per cent • Manage VEC contract for conduct of the 2020 Council elections and conduct candidate forums across Greater Dandenong community.
-All requirements of Council and the CEO in relation to the elections and under the Local Government Act 2020 were met.
+Total growth = 18 per cent LinkedIn - +954 followers.
+Total growth = 18 per cent • Manage VEC contract for conduct of the 2020 Council elections and conduct candidate forums across Greater Dandenong community.
+Manage VEC contract for conduct of the 2020 All requirements of Council and the CEO in relation to Council elections and under the Local Government Act 2020 the elections and under the Local Government Act 2020 were met.
 The VEC met all contracted obligations and reported regularly on all outcomes.
-Further work is still being undertaken by the VEC in collecting infringement penalties.
+Further work is still being undertaken by the VEC in collecting infringement penalities.